 A short course of three Saturday workshops introduces you to some of the key principles of life coaching.
-Take stock a little of what we want more of & less of in our lives; Learn some techniques which support in creating things the way we’d like them to be.
+Take stock a little of what we want more of & less of in our lives; Learn some techniques which support in creating things the way we would like them to be.
 Delivered over Three Saturdays

 Who is the course aimed at?

 People who want to find out more about what life coaching is, how it works and how they can use coaching to make positive changes in their lives.

 The first workshop introduces the main principles of life coaching.
 During the workshop learners will have the opportunity to find out more about life coaching tools and techniques and start to practice them.
 At the end of the workshop you will have experienced some life coaching principles first-hand and learnt how you can apply these ideas to your own life situation.
 After completing this workshop you will be able to identify two key areas that you want to change in your life.

 The second workshop focuses on values and beliefs and shows how they impact upon making changes in our lives.
 After leaning more about values and beliefs, you will be able to have a clearer view of how to make effective, long-lasting, postive changes in your life.
 You will be be able to identify what values and beliefs are important to you and how you can draw upon them to set effective goals in your life.

 The third workshop highlights the importance of positive thinking and using positive language.
 During the workshop we will explore different words and phrases and how they impact upon our experiences.
 Learners will have the opportunity to find out more about affirmations, what they are, how they work and how to use them.
 After completing this workshop you will have produced your own affirmation which you can then practice on a regular basis.

 By the end of the course I will have learned:

 What life coaching is and how it works;